-Apart from those who already have income protection, for most people their worst fear about not working – whether that’s due to illness or accident – is the loss of income.
+For most people their worst fear about not working – whether that’s due to illness or accident – is the loss of income.

 What is income protection?

 Income protection is a policy which pays out in the event that you are unable to work due to illness or accident.
-It will usually pay out in tax-free monthly instalments, which should make up for the income you are no longer receiving.
+It will usually pay out in tax-free monthly installments, which should make up for the income you are no longer receiving.

 Self-employed income protection is particularly attractive if you are solely dependent on yourself for your income, because you will have no support from an employer.